emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 that use Transport Layer Security (TLS) {{RFC8446}} to establish the secure tunnel.
 EAP methods supporting this include Protected EAP (PEAP) [PEAP], EAP Tunneled Transport Layer Security (EAP-TTLS)
-{{RFC5281}}, and EAP Flexible Authentication via Secure Tunneling (EAP- FAST) {{RFC4851}}.
-However, they all are either vendor-specific or informational, and the industry calls for a Standards Track tunnel- based EAP method.  {{RFC6678}} outlines the list of requirements for a standard tunnel-based EAP method.
+{{RFC5281}}, and EAP Flexible Authentication via Secure Tunneling (EAP-FAST) {{RFC4851}}.
+However, they all are either vendor-specific or informational, and the industry calls for a Standards Track tunnel-based EAP method.  {{RFC6678}} outlines the list of requirements for a standard tunnel-based EAP method.

 This document describes the Tunnel Extensible Authentication Protocol (TEAP) version 1, which is based on EAP-FAST {{RFC4851}}.
-The changes from EAP-FAST to TEAP are largely minor, in order to meet the requirements outlined in {{RFC6678}} for a standard tunnel- based EAP method.
+The changes from EAP-FAST to TEAP are largely minor, in order to meet the requirements outlined in {{RFC6678}} for a standard tunnel-based EAP method.

 This specification describes TEAPv1, and defines cryptographic derivations for TLS 1.2 and earlier.
 When TLS 1.3 is used, the